ywonjun1021/Baltimore-vs-Ellicott-City-MD/README.md

 ## Household Income

-Using "Opportunity Atlas," I was able to get the data for Baltimore and Ellicott City's average household income.
+Using [Opportunity Atlas](https://www.opportunityatlas.org), I was able to get the data for Baltimore and Ellicott City's average household income.
 Specifically, I used 25th percentile parent income to compare the income of the poor people in these two cities.

 ### Baltimore